- Patients & Visitors

 Guidelines for Patients and Visitors with Service Animals

-Service animals are welcome at Marshall and may accompany patients and visitors.
-The term “service animal” is used to include any dog or miniature horse that is individually trained to do work and perform tasks for the benefit of an individual with a disability, including physical, sensory, psychiatric, intellectual or other mental disability.
-Other species of animals, whether wild or domestic, trained or untrained, are not service animals for the purposes of this definition, and, along with pets, are generally excluded from Marshall facilities.
+Marshall welcomes the use of service animals by any person with a disability.
+A disability under the Americans with Disabilities Act, is defined as any physical or mental impairment that limits one or more major life activities, such as breathing, hearing, walking or caring for oneself.
+A service animal is a dog or miniature horse that is individually trained to do work and perform tasks for the benefit of an individual with a disability, including physical, sensory, psychiatric, intellectual or other mental disability.
+Other species of animals, whether wild or domestic, trained or untrained, are not considered service animals.
+Animals that are not service animals, along with pets, are generally excluded from Marshall.

-Dogs and other animals whose sole function is for crime deterrence, comfort or emotional support are not considered service animals and will be excluded as well.
+No, According to the ADA, Dogs and other animals whose sole function is companionship, comfort or emotional support are not considered service animals.

 Should I notify Marshall in advance that I will be bringing a service animal?